petteriTeikari/spectralLensDensity_purkinjeImages/README.md

 ![alt text](https://raw.githubusercontent.com/petteriTeikari/spectralLensDensity_purkinjeImages/master/figures/lensMedia.png)

 *You see that if you are interested in designing your measurement system that you want to cover the short wavelength range with smaller wavelength increments as most of the density changes happen there, and in general your measurement comes noisier there.
-You can just throw couple of wavelengths above ~530 nm to constrain your model fit?*
+You can just throw couple of wavelengths above ~530 nm to constrain your model fit?
+The `offset` parameter in the [lensModel_vanDeKraats2007.m](https://github.com/petteriTeikari/spectralLensDensity_purkinjeImages/blob/082e4d34cef9532087c14e0387108ae38450156e/lensModel_vanDeKraats2007.m#L36) defines the spectrally neutral "global optical density", and default value of 0.111 was used for this in [lensMediaWrapper.m](https://github.com/petteriTeikari/spectralLensDensity_purkinjeImages/blob/082e4d34cef9532087c14e0387108ae38450156e/lensMediaWrapper.m#L20)*

 ##### Yellowed ocular media in practice